+III.
 Conclusion

 The report shows the University's efforts in meeting its affirmative action and equal opportunity obligations during hard economic times.
 However, the University continues to maintain a positive level of women and minorities in all categories of employment.
+Areas targeted for improvement during FY24-25 continue to be in faculty and staff job groups where underutilization and/or underrepresentation continue to exist.